Nonviolent Communication

 Examples

-- "When you did not do the dishes last week after I asked you to do them, I felt angry because I have a need for my time and requests to be respected.
+- "When you did not do the dishes last week after I asked you to do them, I felt angry because I need to feel supported.
 Next time I ask you to do a chore, can you be honest about whether or not you will be able to do it within the timeframe I asked?"

 Method (Listening)